dominictarr/everybodyisadj/readme.markdown

       BECAUSE THAT IS HOW EVERYTHING SHOULD BE!
   * need req-res RPC interface for streams, to call the server to search.. -- DONE. or, just use a stream? down the road, I'd want streams. now I'd want rpc.
-  * make the video change when you load a new playlist.
+  * make the video change when you load a new playlist. --done
+  * make the video change if the currently playing video is deleted.
-  * chat.
+  * chat. --done
   * dashboards.

 then publish to internets.

+issues from simon:

+  - stream becomes unstuck? loosing a connection should be able to reconnect. look into disconnect methods.
+    --this is fixed, but had gone to sockjs and that breaks users. this could be easy to fix, actually.